 The Materials section of the panel defines specific materials and allows you to add or delete materials in your catalogue as well as identify the materials by Name, Density, Value, and Color.

-• Select the Material Editor button to display the Panel to the right of the Viewport.
+- Select the Material Editor button from the View tab or the Status Bar to display the Materials Editor panel to the right of the Viewport.

 Materials